|Cervico-Fascial Infections & Ludwig’s Angina

 BDJ 2018.
 Management of Odontogenic Infection at a District General Hospital

-seriously as an infection here can easily spread along the fascial planes and
+must be taken seriously as an infection here can easily spread along the fascial planes and compromise the airway.

 |Last Updated 1st January 2020